1. What's the best way to clean my jar?

 Blenders purchased internationally are warrantied by the dealer who sold the blender.
 See the dealer you purchased your blender from for information about your warranty.

 13. I purchased my blender in the US, but moved out of the country.
 Is my blender still covered?

-Due to differences in voltage and variations in the stability of electrical power systems internationally, electrical damage that may occur to the blender outside of the US and Canada is not covered under the warranty.
-However, any warranty claim is still valid.
-Call our customer service team at 800-253-6383with more specific questions.
+Due to differences in voltage, variations in the stability of electrical power systems internationally, retail agreements, and fulfillment limitations, use of the blender and/or blender accessories outside of the US and Canada is not covered under the warranty.
+Call our customer service team at 1-800-748-5400 with more specific questions.